RobertMcReed/tweaks/canvas-calendar/README.md

 1. For the URL, type `https://canvas.instructure.com/calendar`.

-1. Copy the code from the [canvas-calendar-tweak.css](canvas-calendar-tweak.css) file, or just copy it from below:
+1. Copy the code from the [canvas-calendar-tweak.css](canvas-calendar-tweak.css) file (or just copy it from below), paste it into the empty field below the URL, and click Add.
 ```css
 /*
 CANVAS CALENDAR TWEAKS